ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 It provides:

-* an access to a large amount of resources (about 25000 cores, 800 compute nodes, 550 GPUs...)
+* access to a large amount of resources (about 25000 cores, 800 compute nodes, 550 GPUs...)
 * highly configurable and controllable hardware
 * advanced monitoring and measurement features
 * Reproducible Research and Open Science support
 * a large community of 500+ users

 In this tutorial, we'll cover the basics of Grid'5000 usage.
-At the end of this session, you should be able to log on the platform, reserve computing resources, and perform basic experiments on them.
+At the end of this session, you should be able to log onto the platform, reserve computing resources, and perform basic experiments on them.

 ## Grid'5000 platform

 Grid'5000 is a distributed platform, composed of multiple sites scattered all over France, Luxembourg and Belgium.
-To use Grid'5000, a user will log into a given site (e.g., Luxembourg, Lyon, Grenoble, Toulouse, …) and reserve computing resources located in this site in order to deploy their experimentation (or reserve resources accross several sites to perform multi-sites experimentation).
+To use Grid'5000, a user will log into a given site (e.g., Luxembourg, Lyon, Grenoble, Toulouse, …) and reserve computing resources located at this site in order to deploy their experimentation (or reserve resources across several sites to perform multi-site experimentation).

 ![Grid'5000's distributed architecture](https://www.grid5000.fr/mediawiki/images/Grid5000_SSH_access.png)

 ### Discovering Grid'5000 Resources

-Grid'5000 resources are organised in **clusters**.
+Grid'5000 resources are organized in **clusters**.
 A **cluster** is a named group of **nodes** with homogeneous hardware (CPU, RAM, disk space, GPU...): for example *larochette* in Luxembourg, *neowise* in Lyon, *dahu* in Grenoble...

 A **node** is a bare-metal resource (server, or edge-class machine) composed of several **cores**.
-A **node** is named by appending its ID to the **cluster** name, for exemple: *larochette-1* and *larochette-2* are nodes belonging to the *larochette* cluster.
+A **node** is named by appending its ID to the **cluster** name, for example: *larochette-1* and *larochette-2* are nodes belonging to the *larochette* cluster.

 Finally, a **core** (CPU core) is the smallest resource size that can be reserved on Grid'5000.
 Each **node** is composed of several **cores** that can be reserved individually.